Mubelotix/cli_progress_bar/README.md

 # progress_bar

-This crate allows you to display progress bar in a terminal.
+This crate allows you to display a progress bar in a terminal.

 ## Example